-The undergraduate degree accepts 20 students per year, the MSc on average seems to accept certainly below 20 and usually around the low tens.
-Hence the number of the teaching personnel (16) results in a very appropriate ratio of students to lecturers, which allows for initiative such as tutorials.
+The undergraduate degree has 20-25 students per year, with a good integration with the BEng in Civil Enginneering.

+Hence the number of the teaching personnel (34 in total, in collaboration with BSc in Civil Engineering, MSC in Civil Engineering and Sustainable Design and MSc in Geoinformatics and Geospatial Technologies) results in a very appropriate ratio of students to lecturers, which allows for initiative such as tutorials.
 The staff is predominantly assistant/associate/full permanent position or tenure track professors.
-The staff is on average expected to teach 6 hours per week, roughly at most 4 courses per year which is a reasonable requirement.
+The staff is on average expected to teach 8 hours per week roughly at most 6 courses per year which is a reasonable requirement.
+There are some teachers with many brief courses (from 7 to 13 courses with 2-3 ECTS) with a potential criticality, that requires a future development in the number of involved teachers, for example with new positions banned in the most suffering sectors.